grafana/pyroscope/docs/sources/configure-client/language-sdks/ebpf.md

 ### Prerequisites for profiling with eBPF
 For the eBPF integration to work you'll need:
-* A Pyroscope or Phlare server where the agent will send profiling data
+* A Pyroscope server where the agent will send profiling data
 * A Linux machine with the kernel version >= 4.9 (due to [BPF_PROG_TYPE_PERF_EVENT](https://lkml.org/lkml/2016/9/1/831))

 ## Running eBPF profiler on Kubernetes